sayeed205/aria2/docs/MIGRATION.md

 ## Migration Checklist

-- [ ] aria2 is running with JSON-RPC enabled
+- [ ] aria2 is running with JSON-RPC enabled and accessible via WebSocket (ws:// or wss://)
 - [ ] Secret token is configured correctly
+- [ ] All usage of baseUrl uses ws:// or wss:// (no http/https!)
 - [ ] Basic connection test passes
 - [ ] Core download operations work
 - [ ] Error handling is implemented